Six things you're doing wrong on dating apps, and how to fix them

 This is kind of a direct follow on from the Group Shots issue, but if you do have a pic on your profile of yourself with a better looking friend, you need to get rid of that pic immediately.

-Chances are it was your more aesthetically pleasing mate that got the other person's attention, and their disappointment in realising that they've matched to "the uglier one" will be matched only by the crushing reality that you are being referred to as "the uglier one".
+Chances are it was your more aesthetically pleasing mate that got the other person's attention, and their disappointment in realising that they've matched to "the uglier one" will be matched only by you're crushing reality that you are being referred to as "the uglier one".

 Tough love, we know, but that's the way of it.
 Deal and move on.